How Do You Calculate Theoretical Probability

 Theoretical vs. Experimental Probability

-It's important to distinguish between theoretical and experimental probability.
+you'll want to distinguish between theoretical and experimental probability.
 Theoretical probability is what we expect to happen based on our understanding of the situation, while experimental probability is what actually happens when we conduct an experiment.

 Experimental probability is calculated as: